futuregrid/manual/_sources/vineintro.txt

 Tutorial:
-    A step-by-step tutorial on connecting VMs to ViNe overlays can be found in the setcion :ref:`s-vine-overlay`.
+    A step-by-step tutorial on connecting VMs to ViNe overlays can be found in the section :ref:`s-vine-overlay`.